 Meal prepping takes a little setup to get started.
 So, make sure you’re ready before you get to actually making the meals.

 Start slow.
-Get your feet under yourself as you ease into meal prep.
+Get your feet under yourself as you ease into weekly meal prep.
 On your first week don’t get overwhelmed with meal prepping 21+ meals and snacks for the upcoming week.
+Maybe shoot for 20 minutes of meal prep to get things started.
+Build from there.

-Maybe work on meal prepping 5 – all lunches for Monday through Friday.
+Maybe work on meal prepping 5 easy healthy recipes – all lunches for Monday through Friday.
 As you get comfortable with the flow of the process start adding in more meals and snacks.
+Maybe carve out about 20 minutes for prep of your supplies and ingredients.
+Another 20 minutes for combining the ingredients.
+Followed by 20 minutes of clean-up and storage.

 The first time that you take over your kitchen for a week of mass cooking it can be overwhelming and tiring.
 The more and more you do it the more comfortable you will become.
 You will become more efficient.
 Take your time and enjoy the process.